AgentSwarm-AI/cracked-dev-cli/docs/Technical_Architecture.md

 # Technical Architecture

-## Overview

-This document outlines the technical architecture of the Cracked Dev CLI application, focusing on the core components managing instructions and interactions with Large Language Models (LLMs).
-The application is built to be modular, allowing for easy integration and scaling of different LLM providers.
+This document outlines the technical architecture of the Cracked Dev CLI application, focusing on core components managing instructions and interactions with Large Language Models (LLMs).
+The application is modular, allowing for easy integration and scaling of different LLM providers.

 ## Key Components

 ### 1. CrackedAgent

-- **Purpose**: Manages overall execution and interaction processes.
+**Purpose**: Manages overall execution and interaction processes.

 - **Dependencies**:
   - `FileReader`: Reads and handles files for processing.
   - `LLMContextCreator`: Creates and manages context for LLM interactions.
-  - `DebugLogger`: Logs debug information and details of operations.
+  - `DebugLogger`: Logs debug information.
   - `ActionsParser`: Parses and executes actions from LLM responses.
   - `StreamHandler`: Manages streaming interactions with the LLM.

 - **Responsibilities**:
   - Validate and configure execution options.
   - Format user input messages for transmission to the LLM.
-  - Control standard and streaming message transmissions.
+  - Control message transmissions (standard and streaming).
-  - Maintain and retrieve the conversation history.
+  - Maintain and retrieve conversation history.
   - Manage and execute actions derived from LLM responses.

 ### 2. LLMProvider

-- **Purpose**: Acts as a unified interface for various LLM providers.
+**Purpose**: Acts as a unified interface for various LLM providers.

 - **Responsibilities**:
   - Provide a consistent API for interaction regardless of the LLM provider.
   - Route messages to the appropriate provider based on user configuration.